Mesh Import from OBJ Files – Revit App

 - Groups defined in the OBJ are imported as separate shapes

 - Associated MTL and texture images of the OBJ are not taken into account.
-Appearance of the imported shapes is controlled through Object Styles and overrides.
+Revit Material will be applied to the mesh.

 - Some meshes or data in their OBJ files may be incompatible with Mesh Import, and not import as expected.